-A box of the Marukawa Marble Fusen Gum is so cheap, being sold for just 20 yen (about 0.2 USD) in Japan.
-Therefore, children can enjoy various flavors even with their small pocket money.
+Marukawa Marble Fusen Gum is so cheap, being sold for just 20 yen (about 0.2 USD) per box, that children can enjoy various flavors even with their small pocket money.

-These bubble gum balls from Marukawa Seika are coated with a thin layer of colored sugar (purple: grape flavor, orange: orange flavor, pink: strawberry flavor) that is crumbly, which makes the gum balls look like marbles.
-Despite the cheap price, they are really fruity and have a pleasant refreshing taste.
+These bubble gum balls are coated in a thin layer of colored sugar (purple: grape flavor, orange: orange flavor, pink: strawberry flavor) that is crumbly, which makes the gum look like a marble.

-Finally, according to the ingredient list on the back of the bag, the Marukawa Marble Fusen Gum consists of sugar, dextrose, fruit juice (strawberry, orange, grape), starch, gum base, acidifier, gum arabic, flavoring, calcium lactate, fruit dye, and brightener.
+Lastly, here are the ingredient lists of Marukawa Marble Fusen Gum.
+According to that, the Japanese chewing bubble gum consists of sugar, dextrose, fruit juice (strawberry, orange, grape), starch, gum base, acidifier, gum arabic, flavoring, calcium lactate, fruit dye, and brightener.